garden-io/garden/docs/reference/module-types/persistentvolumeclaim.md

 # List of services and tasks to deploy/run before deploying this PVC.
 dependencies: []

 # The namespace to deploy the PVC in.
-Note that any module referencing the PVC must be in the same namespace, so in
+Note that any resources referencing the PVC must be in the same namespace, so in
 # most cases you should leave this unset.
 namespace: